-The festival tickets are available for purchase by single day or through a number of VIP packages.
-You will not need to purchase a specific ADA or Senior ticket for entrance into the festival.
-In order to access the festival, you will need to purchase a General Admission or VIP ticket and accommodations will be made on site.
+Festival tickets are available as a General Admission Single Day Ticket or through VIP Ticket Packages.
+Patrons with disabilities do not need to purchase a specific type of ticket for entrance into the Festival.
+Please purchase a General Admission or VIP Ticket and accommodations will be made for you on-site at the Access Center.
 Click here for more information on tickets.

 Back to top

-If you are in need of a lift vehicle to transport you in a wheelchair or motorized scooter, please call us in advance at 504-569-1401 or 800-233-2628.
-Or when you arrive at the pickup/drop-off area please alert the attendant and a bus with a lift should arrive within 30 minutes.
+Not all shuttle buses are equipped with lifts.
+If you are in need of a bus equipped with a lift, please call Gray Line in advance at 504-569-1401 or 800-233-2628.
+Or when you arrive at the shuttle pickup or drop-off area, please alert the attendant and a bus with a lift should arrive within 30 minutes.